 Using alternatives to free up your Electric Hook Up

 You are limited in what you can run on EHU simultaneously so it’s worth trying to use alternatives.
 The main item that’s easily replaced is your cooking stove.
-We cook on a single ring burner such as this Camping Gaz stove from Amazon for most weekend camps.
-If we’re staying a bit longer then I’ll pack this double ring and grill gas stove (also on Amazon).
+We cook on a single ring burner for most weekend camps.
+If we’re staying a bit longer then I’ll pack a double ring and grill gas stove.
 It’s super fast and boils a kettle quickly.
 Just this will cut out the need for separate electric kettle, stove and toaster.

 Frequently Asked Questions